martincrumlish/localhubadmin/README.md

 - `https://YOUR-PROJECT.vercel.app/api/mcp`

 ## Troubleshooting

+### Setup Issues

+- **Windows: Permission Errors**
+  - Solution: Run `setup.bat` as Administrator (right-click → "Run as administrator")

+- **Prisma can't find DATABASE_URL**
+  - Solution: The setup scripts create both `.env` and `.env.local`.
+Prisma reads from `.env`
+  - If running manually, ensure you copy `.env.example` to both `.env` and `.env.local`

+- **Prisma seed fails with module errors**
+  - Solution: Already fixed in package.json with CommonJS compiler options
+  - If you encounter issues, ensure ts-node and typescript are installed: `npm install -D ts-node typescript`

 ### API Key Issues
 - **Error**: "This API key is not authorized to use this service or API"